Reselim/cmdr-additions/README.md

 Arguments:
 - `players` Players — The players to make jump

+### SetGravityModifier
+`setgravitymodifier`, `setgrav`, `grav`

+Sets characters' gravity compared to the global gravity.

+Arguments:
+- `players` Players — The players to change gravity for
+- `number` Gravity modifier — The ratio of character gravity to global gravity; 0 for no gravity, 1 for default

 # Contributing

 cmdr-additions requires [Rojo](https://github.com/roblox/rojo) 0.6.0 or above to sync properly.
 Once you have that installed, run: